 Towns & Villages

-Russell is an elegant town with over 200 years of stories to discover; rich in history with an esplanade of shops, cafés, restaurants, galleries and colonial architecture that maintain the old charm.
-Formerly known as Kororāreka, Russell was the first permanent European settlement and sea port in New Zealand, and the young nation’s first capital.
+Russell is an elegant town with more than 200 years of stories to discover; rich in history with an esplanade of shops, cafés, restaurants, galleries and colonial architecture that maintain the old charm.
+Also known as Kororāreka, Russell was the first permanent European settlement and sea port in New Zealand, and the young nation’s first capital.

 Hours can be spent in the museum tracing the town’s past from the first European settlers, whaling and marine history.
 Even the headstones at New Zealand's first church have a story to tell.
 Visit New Zealand’s oldest licensed pub and oldest existing church, which is still scarred with musket ball holes from the war in 1845.